aramhamidi/Tensorflow-Lab/README.md

 # Tensorflow Lab
 ## Training a simple Neural NetWork on notMNIST dataset

-This is just a clean summary for myself to remember what I have learned during my Udacity CarND term1 about tensorflow.
+This is just a clean summary of what I have done and learned during my Udacity CarND term1 about tensorflow.
 The original Repo can be found here:

 https://github.com/udacity/CarND-TensorFlow-Lab.git